Skip to main content

 6. Are there any CEU hours granted?

-7. Who are the professionals (paraprofessional) besides the classroom teacher?
+7. Who are the professionals besides the classroom teacher?

-The other professional can be a paraprofessional, PCA, Speech therapist, OT, etc. There is more flexibility with this position, but it needs to be someone either working in the classroom that the focus child is in, or someone working directly with the focus child.
+The other professional can be a paraprofessional, personal care attendant PCS, speech language pathologist, occupational therapist, OT, etc. There is more flexibility with this position, but it needs to be someone either working in the classroom that the focus child is in, or someone working directly with the focus child.

 8. Where are the trainings held?

-The trainings are held at the local community where the team members live.
-Once a community is selected, team members may need to assist Project KITE coordinators in determining an appropriate lab facility for the trainings.
+The trainings are held in the local community where the team members live.
+Once a community is selected, team members may need to assist Project KITE coordinators in determining an appropriate facility or classroom for the trainings.

 9. What do team members need to do?

-Attend the training sessions, work with the technology between sessions, and eventually share what they have learned with others.
+Attend all of the training sessions, work with the technology between sessions, work with KITE coordinator to schedule site visit, and eventually apply and share what they have learned with others.

 10. When is the training?